anaadeladelrosario/node_basic/README.md

    node index.js
 7. After running the command, load http://localhost:3000/ in a browser to see the output.
    Your done and ready to start building!!!

+   Tips:
+   Use node --watch index.js built-in option to automatically restart the application when a file changes.
+   Use node --run test if you have scripts in your package.json.
+This flag flag allows you to run the specified command